railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

  :menuselection:`Project Management --> All projects`

-By checking the box  *Warn manager* , you configure the system to send the project manager an Open ERP request every time that a task is closed.
+By checking the box :guilabel:`Warn manager`, you configure the system to send the project manager an Open ERP request every time that a task is closed.

 The status of a project can take the following values: